million12/docker-typo3-flow-neos-abstract/README.md

 1. Configure script will run ./build.sh from project's root directory.
 Make it executable and it will be run at the end of the process.
 2. If you need something bigger, more customised, you can use for that custom scripts added to `/config/init/*.sh`.
 The base image is designed that it runs all scripts from there.
 For example, script which configures TYPO3 Neos is run from [/config/init/20-init-typo3-neos-app](config/init/20-init-typo3-neos-app).
 Using this, you can easily add extra tasks before and/or after it.
+Default: `NEOS_APP_FORCE_PULL=false`
+Set to true to execute `git pull` command inside Neos root directory (preceded by git clean/reset to avoid any potential conflicts).
+This might be useful to ensure fresh/latest codebase of your app, even if the pre-installed image version is a bit outdated.
+Note: if you provided $TYPO3\_NEOS\_VERSION which is not a branch, the pull will fail.

 ## Authors